mardix/sailor/README.md

       postdeploy:

     # *required - process - list of all processes to run.
     # 'web' is special, it’s the only process type that can receive external HTTP traffic
+    # only one web proctype can exist
     # all other process name will be regular worker.
     # The name doesn't matter
     process: